rust-community/rustbridge/workshops/textadventure/textadventure.md

 **Characters** - We will have 3 kinds of characters.
 + You the adventurous **Explorer**, wandering from room to room.
 + **Leprechauns** the good wee people with a mischievous sense of humour.
-They can give you gold or magic words but you never know if they are telling the truth.
+They can give you gold or **Magic Words** but you never know if they are telling the truth.
 They can teleport to any room.
 + **Gnomes** who guard the treasures of the earth and just might take your stuff if you’re not careful.
 They can go one space in any direction - they know the magic word to walk through any kind of wall.

 **Things**